lucidfrontier45/docker-cargo-crossbuild/README.md

 # docker-cargo-zigbuild
-Dockerfile to setup cargo-zigbuild environment
+Dockerfile to setup cargo cross-compilation environment

+- `Dockerfile`: use cross compilation tools in the Debian's repository
+- `Dockerfile.zigbuild`: use `cargo-zigbuild`